 Email is an important component of any marketing plan because of its effectiveness in getting conversions and building brand loyalty.
 The key to establishing your email marketing goals is to align them with your agency’s marketing goals and KPIs.

-Each goal you create should be specific to your campaign, measurable so that you have a way to track your results, ambitious i.e., achievable but not so high that you cannot reach.
-Your goal should also relevant to the audience and the campaign and time-bound meaning you should be able to achieve your goal with a set time limit.
+Each goal you create should be specific to your campaign, measurable so that you have a way to track your results, and ambitious i.e., achievable but not so high that you cannot reach them.
+Your goal should also be relevant to the audience and the campaign and time-bound meaning you should be able to achieve your goal within a set time limit.